Evangelisches Krankenhaus Bielefeld, Klinik für Innere Medizin, Hämatologie/Onkologie und Palliativmedizin

 Palliative and supportive care

 A palliative care unit was established in 2004 and has currently seven beds.
 Symptom control and comprehensive supportive care are treatment objectives throughout the curative, palliative or symptomatical course of treatment.
 The patient’s needs are evaluated multiprofessionally by nurses and doctors, who are supported by three psycho-oncologists, a music-therapeutics, two painting-therapeutics, physiotherapist and social workers.
-The palliative care unit is integrated in a network of all consultants of the entire hospital as needed and in a network of ambulatory palliative care and inpatient and ambulatory hospice care.
+The palliative care unit is an essential part of the "Tumorzentrum Bielefeld" and is integrated in a network of all consultants of the entire hospital as needed and in a network of ambulatory palliative care and inpatient and ambulatory hospice care.